tellor-io/tellor-parachain-demo/README.md

 ./scripts/deploy.sh
 ```

-### Contract Usage
+### Usage
-You can then call the contracts using Foundry's `cast`, using the development addresses listed at https://github.com/PureStake/moonbeam#prefunded-development-addresses.
+You can then call the contracts using Foundry's `cast`, using the development addresses listed at https://github.com/PureStake/moonbeam#prefunded-development-addresses or submit extrinsics on the consumer parachain at https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:9930#/explorer.

 #### Approve Token
 The following command approves the transfer of 100 TRB for the staking contract (as Baltathar/Bob):